The RTT Collaborative provides free and fee-based services to individuals and organizations.

 RTTC provides formal consultations online or in person.
 A formal consultation may aid in accreditation, curriculum design, and/or sustainability planning, and can be conducted through telephone, videoconferencing, and on-site visits.
 This service is important for programs that are developing a new residency or other rural program, need help with strategic planning, are trying to develop community initiatives, are having difficulty with sustainability or conflict, or are simply looking to improve the performance of an existing program.
 A simple email or brief telephone call can be helpful in clarifying concepts and information.

 To initiate a conversation regarding your options, contact Dr. Longenecker by email at email@example.com.

 Get connected through a listserv and quarterly newsletter

 In order to be a truly collaborative organization, we publish a quarterly newsletter, maintain a private LinkedIn networking group and a public Facebook page, and use a Google Group for email notifications via a Google listserv.
 These channels allow us to become more collaborative, and give both participating and nonparticipating programs an easy and effective means to communicate, innovate, and problem solve.

-The Collaborative often offers webinars in partnership with affiliated organizations, participates in Rural Grand Rounds and quarterly faculty development sessions online, and can arrange a live presentation virtually or in person.
+The Collaborative often offers webinars in partnership with affiliated organizations, participates in Rural PREP Grand Rounds and professional development sessions online, and can arrange a live presentation online or in person.
 For more information, contact Dawn Mollica at firstname.lastname@example.org.